SiyaoIsHiding/risc-v-gmp-gcd/README.md

 ```

 ## RISCV64 ASM
 When I read through all the ctz implementations on the [bithack website](https://graphics.stanford.edu/~seander/bithacks.html#ZerosOnRightLinear), I find an interesting solution which is to make use of the floating point conversion instruction and take the exponent value from it.
-Although the version on the website is a 32 bit one, I managed to implement the similar logic utilizing double precision floating point conversion instruction.
+Although the version on the website is a 32-bit one, I managed to implement a similar logic utilizing double precision floating point conversion instruction.

 ```assembly
 # count trailing zeros